Cannabis Supply Chain Companies (Managing Distribution)

 Transporters must possess a state-issued marijuana transporter license.
 For example, in the state of Massachusetts, the Cannabis Control Commission provides a transporter license that allows the company to possess, transport, store, and distribute cannabis to retail establishments and other supply chain locations but not to actual consumers.

 Because cannabis transportation must still involve careful tracking and high-level security, it is important to work with a trusted third-party transporter.
-For example, the best companies will have armored vehicles, experienced staff, optimized routing, live interior and exterior cameras, and GPS tracking systems on every vehicle.
+Leading transport companies have armored vehicles, experienced staff, optimized routing, live interior and exterior cameras, and GPS tracking systems on every vehicle.
 It’s also important to know your wholesale product is insured while on the road with cargo insurance.
 These nuances reduce risk and allows wholesalers to focus on growing and manufacturing in competitive markets.

 5. Cannabis Distributors